Parmesaaan/ProjectEagles/README.md

 # Project-Eagles
 The official Discort bot of the Eagles community.

-Very early WIP.
+Development will resume soon.
+I was busy with other projects until now.